What is DACA and why would Trump dismantle it?

 The Trump administration was given a deadline of Sept.
 5 to make a decision on DACA by some Republican state lawmakers who hope to force the president’s hand in discontinuing the program.

-But a senior administration official told Fox News that the date is likely not a hard one due, in part, to Hurricane Harvey.
+During the presidential campaign, Trump referred to DACA as “illegal amnesty.”
+However, he seemingly signaled that he had softened his stance on the program in April when he told the Associated Press that DACA recipients could “rest easy.”

-During the presidential campaign, Trump referred to the DACA program as “illegal amnesty.”
-However, since he became president, he’s alluded that he doesn’t know if he’ll strongly oppose the program and told the Associated Press in April that DACA recipients could “rest easy.”
+Trump is expected to announce that the program will end but will still allow those currently in it to stay in the U.S. until their work permits expire – which, for some, could be as long as two years.

 MOTHER OF TWO AT CENTER OF DACA DEBATE IN KENTUCKY